 The action we take

-Leadership – Our Leadership Standing committee offers capacity building Professional Development throughout the state.
-Currently they offer the Art of Leadership, Art of Leadership Master Class and Principal Credential based on AITSL’s Principal Standard.
+Leadership – Our Leadership Standing committee offers capacity building Professional Learning throughout the state.
+Currently they offer the Art of Leadership, Art of Leadership Master Class, and Principal Credential based on AITSL’s Principal Standard.
 We are also involved in:

 - DoE’s Leadership initiative including the School Leadership Institute

 - Leadership & High Performance Directorate’s work around capacity building, leadership modules, Principal Induction